 Greyhound racing is the second most popular racing sport for betting in Australia.
 Unlike most sports, the vast majority of the spectators watching the greyhound races in Australia are also involved with betting on the races.
-Greyhound races were responsible for over $3.4 billion wagering turnover for 2010/11.
+Greyhound races were responsible for over $3.4 billion wagering turnover.
 This is higher than all other sports betting combined, however it only measures up to be equal to about a quarter of the turnover generated from Australian thoroughbred horseracing.

 As the name suggest, greyhound racing is the sport of racing the greyhound dog breed.
 Greyhounds are specially bred for their unprecedented acceleration and speed.
 They are known to be able to reach a full speed of around 70km/h within 30 metres of the starting box.